Probing the existence of a new charged vector boson decaying into heavy neutral leptons using ultra-peripheral heavy ion collisions at ATLAS: Probing new physics with Ultra-peripheral Collisions

-As mentioned above, the objective of the first part of this work is to demonstrate that, with the current luminosity of the ATLAS experiment with ultra-peripheral collisions of lead ions, it is possible to observe, within the framework of the Vector Scotogenic Model, signals of the existence of a new charged vector boson decaying into a pair of muons plus missing transverse energy (MET), following an efficient selection cut strategy.
-To this end, we present below the main characteristics of the model under study.
+As mentioned above, the primary objective of the first part of this work is to demonstrate that, with an integrated luminosity of $3.48 \text{ nb}^{-1}$ at the ATLAS experiment using PbPb-UPC, it is possible to observe signals of a new charged vector boson in the context of the Vector Scotogenic Model.
+We specifically focus on the decay of these particles into muons and missing transverse energy (MET), utilizing an efficient selection cut strategy.
+To this end, the main characteristics of the model are presented in the following section.